New York City Educators Warn School Reopening Plan Is 'Missing Pieces'

 But objections are mounting over safety procedures, logistics and money — the same objections that have cropped up in other districts where schools have contemplated reopening.

 De Blasio recently tried to reassure parents and educators that the city's reopening plans are airtight.
-He visited an elementary school in Brooklyn where cleaning supplies and PPE were stacked high.
+He visited an elementary school in Brooklyn where cleaning supplies and personal protective equipment were stacked high.
 The next day, in a press conference, he painted school reopening as an opportunity for healing.
 "Here is going to be a moment to bring back our schools and address what everyone's been through," he said.
 "It's been tough."

 Some teacher and parent groups argue fundamental details on staffing, facilities, hygiene, scheduling and contact tracing are missing from the city's reopening plan.
 They say the mayor waited too long to shut down schools in the spring — and they don't trust the city's leadership to keep them safe now or to treat them fairly.

-"The city has failed to address many of our crucial concerns and ignored repeated appeals from school leaders to allow enough time to implement highly complicated protocols," the head of the city's principals' union wrote in a letter dated Aug.
+"The city has failed to address many of our crucial concerns and ignored repeated appeals from school leaders to allow enough time to implement highly complicated protocols," the head of the city's principals union wrote in a letter dated Aug.
 12.

-"It is impossible to ignore the dozens of missing pieces in the jigsaw puzzle we are being asked to solve," wrote a group of principals from Manhattan.
+"It is impossible to ignore the dozens of missing pieces in the jigsaw puzzle we are being asked to solve," a group of principals from Manhattan wrote.

 "By reopening school buildings without proper precautions and measures, it is inevitable that communities like ours will, once again, suffer the most," wrote principals in Sunset Park, Brooklyn, a low-income immigrant community.

 The United Federation of Teachers, which represents most of New York City's educators, went one step further.
 The union set unilateral conditions for a safe reopening, including testing every teacher and every student within 10 days before school starts, and ensuring contact tracing is in place to notify every member of a school community within 24 hours of a case.
 If those conditions are not met, President Michael Mulgrew said, "The union is prepared to go to court and/or go on strike if we need to."
-A strike — or any kind of job action, including a sickout — by public employees would be in violation of New York state's Taylor Law, and could bring fines and even jail time for Mulgrew himself.
+A strike — or any kind of job action, including a sickout — by public employees would be in violation of New York state's Taylor Law, and could bring fines and even jail time for Mulgrew.

 Meeting the union's demands and school leader concerns will take more money, but the city is facing a budget crisis.
-The mayor is asking the state legislature to lift borrowing limits, as was done after 9/11.
+The mayor is asking the state Legislature to lift borrowing limits, as was done after the Sept.
+11 attacks.
 Without an infusion of cash, schools Chancellor Richard Carranza said, thousands of city education jobs could be lost, and in-person learning would be out the window.

-Carranza spoke in a public meeting that dragged on into the wee hours, where over 100 community members spoke against schools reopening.
+Carranza spoke in a public meeting that dragged on into the wee hours, where more than 100 community members spoke against schools reopening.

 Conversations with more than a dozen teachers and students yielded a common list of concerns over the start of school, whether it takes place in person or online.

 Ryan Michele Woods, a 16-year veteran middle school teacher in Brooklyn, is worried about ventilation.
-She says her school building is currently covered in scaffolding and netting so the brick can be repointed.
+She says her school building is covered in scaffolding and netting so the brick can be repointed.
 Only about half of her classroom windows open, and those that do, open about 3 inches.
 Woods says when she has opened the windows during the construction project in the past, dust billowed inside.

-"Clouds of construction dust are only going to make students begin to cough and sneeze even from the inside of whatever hastily-put-together mask program the [N.Y.C.
-Department of Education] has the budget to allocate for students."
+"Clouds of construction dust are only going to make students begin to cough and sneeze even from the inside of whatever hastily-put-together mask program the [city's Department of Education] has the budget to allocate for students."

 Hardest of all is the social and emotional component of adjusting to school.

-"On the first day of school, I shut that door and it's me and 24 4- and 5-year-olds, and half of them are crying.
+"On the first day of school, I shut that door, and it's me and 24 4- and 5-year-olds, and half of them are crying.
 I know what to do with that — I'm pretty good at what I do.
 I've got them on the rug.
 I've got them singing songs."

 Except: "We're not allowed to sing this year."